 Running a school by faith

-Bucharest Christian Academy, like many schools that serve children of missionaries, is run on donations given to the school.
-The faculty and some staff are not given traditional salaries, but are supported as missionaries by churches and people from their home countries.
+Bucharest Christian Academy, like many schools that serve children of mission workers, is run on donations given to the school.
+The faculty and some staff are not given traditional salaries, but are supported as mission workers by churches and people from their home countries.
 This can make getting teachers to BCA a challenge.

 School Director Tony Barbusca says, “BCA is always looking for teachers.
 Next year, it seems that the elementary is the area where we’ll need the most teachers.
 We also are looking for people in places such as math and science, librarian, counselor… It seems like a big list, but in a school like ours it’s always more hands on-deck is kind of our motto.
 The more people we have, the easier it is, so we don’t overload our teachers.”